jeffreysorgen/golf-club-sensors/activity.md

 - The _BLE+IMU_ section below is still in progress.
 I am trying to figure out which BLE settings in the IDE to use so that I can make the nRF Connect readings display "Ready" / "Resting" and then once that's done, get my phone to turn its flashlight on as a result.

-## Battery Info:
+## Power Solutions:
-- rename to "Power Solutions"
+##### (Battery Info)

 ### Future prototyping solution
 - Later can build an obviously better solution.
-- When 100% finished prototyping with my Arduino Nano 33 BLE Sense, I will be looking into using a different board, and a battery solution will definitely be a part of the research.
+- When 100% finished developing with my Arduino Nano 33 BLE Sense, I will be looking into using a different board, and a battery solution will definitely be a part of the research.
   - I am looking for those **2-prong** "magnetic" battery chargers, what kind of battery is in that fit-watch, and where to get that rechargable battery.
   - **Qi coil** is a wireless charging device.
   - **CR1220** is a small, common coin-type battery